 \end{itemize}

-\redsec{Separation} This reduction is the only one special to separation, and its constraint looks quite different from those of previous works.
+\redsec{Separation.} This reduction is the only one special to separation, and its constraint looks quite different from those in previous works.
 The reduction applies when $S=\emptyset$, which arises in two cases.
 One is at the beginning of the algorithm, when the instance has not been separated, and may be represented by the trivial separation $(\emptyset,\emptyset,V)$.
-The second is when reductions on separated instances have exhausted the separator, so that $S$ is empty but both $L$ and $R$ are nonempty, and the instance is solved by solving the instances on $L$ and $R$ independently, via a new separator $(L',S',R')$ for $R$ and another such separator $(L'',S'',R'')$ for $L$.
+The second is when reductions on separated instances have exhausted the separator, so that $S$ is empty but $L$ and $R$ are nonempty, and the instance is solved by solving the instances on $L$ and $R$ independently, via a new separation $(L',S',R')$ for $R$ and another such separation $(L'',S'',R'')$ for $L$.
 The reduction is applied to a graph $G=(V,E)$ that is cubic and can be assumed to be of at least some constant order, $\sv \geq k$, since a smaller instance can be solved in constant time.
-By Lemma \ref{lem:sep-cubic} we know that, for any constant $\e>0$, there is a size $k=k(\e)$ such that any cubic graph $G$ of order at least $k$ has a separator $(L,S,R)$ with $|S| \leq (\frac16+\e) \sv$ , $|S|, |R| \leq \frac5{12} \sv$.
-From \eqref{trans}, making worst-case assumptions about balance, it suffices to constrain that
+By Lemma \ref{lem:sep-cubic} we know that, for any constant $\e>0$, there is a size $k=k(\e)$ such that any cubic graph $G$ of order at least $k$ has a separation $(L,S,R)$ with $|S| \leq (\frac16+\e) \sv$ , $|L|, |R| \leq \frac5{12} \sv$.
+To satisfy \eqref{trans}, we will make worst-case assumptions about balance, namely that the instance goes from being imbalanced ($\sr\ge \sl+2$) to being balanced ($\sr[']=\sl[']$ and $\sr['']=\sl['']$).
+(Note that $\wb \ge \wc \ge 0$ by \eqref{nonneg} and \eqref{degredL}.)
+It thus suffices to constrain that

 From the separator properties, this in turn is implied by